0n4t3/nipy-bridge/README.md

 ## Installation
 1: Navigate to the scripts folder and download your preferred script (Only AP via the Mastodon API, only AT via the BlueSky API, or both combined).

-2: Install dependencies with pip `pip install atproto mastodon.py json websockets`
+2: Install dependencies with pip `pip install atproto mastodon.py websockets`

 3: Add your api keys.
 Do so on lines 8+9 for the AT or AP only version or lines 9-12 for the version that posts on both.